chmlee/sveltekit-wasm-test/README.md

 # Sveltekit+Rust SSR Template Proof of Concept

-**TLDR:** Uses iframes to isolate and Sveltekit pages to run wasm on server side.
+**TLDR:** Uses iframes and Sveltekit pages to run wasm on server side.

 - `fix-new-urls.js` is run during `node run build` to bypass [#5169](https://github.com/vitejs/vite/issues/5169)
 - [Wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) glue code is not instanceable so it has to be isolated with iframes if one desires to use a wasm component more than once